SameepYadav/Website-add-blocker/README.md

-# Website-add-blocker
+# Website-blocker
-In this project we build an app which blocks all the adds from any web site
+In this project we build an app which blocks all the malicious web sites